supertuxkart/stk-code/README.md

 The SuperTuxKart homepage can be found at <https://supertuxkart.net/>.
 There is also our [FAQ](https://supertuxkart.net/FAQ) and information on how get in touch with the [community](https://supertuxkart.net/Community)

-## Hardware Requirements
+## System recommendations for running SuperTuxKart

-To run SuperTuxKart, make sure that your computer's specifications are equal or higher than the following specifications:
+To run SuperTuxKart, make sure that your computer's specifications are equal or higher than the following recommended specifications:

+### Desktop

+To run SuperTuxKart on your desktop PC, check that your system specifications are equal to, or newer than the following system specifications:

+* CPU: Intel Pentium G2020 or AMD A4-4000 (and newer)
-* A graphics card capable of 3D rendering - NVIDIA GeForce 400 series and newer (GeForce GT 430 or newer), AMD/ATI Radeon HD 5000 series and newer, Intel HD Graphics 3000 and newer.
-OpenGL >= 3.1
+* Graphics Card: NVIDIA GeForce GT 520 or AMD Radeon HD 6450, or Intel HD Graphics (and newer) - OpenGL >=3.1
-* You should have a CPU that's running at 1 GHz or faster.
+* System memory: 4 GB
+* Storage: 800 MB
+* Monitor resolution: 1024*768 (and higher)
+* Mouse and keyboard (a gamepad is recommended)

+### Laptop

+To run SuperTuxKart with the Antarctica engine on your laptop, check that your laptop's specifications are equal to, or higher than these recommendations:

+* Manufacture date: Newer than September 2013
+* OpenGL >= 3.1
-* Minimum system memory: 2 GB
+* System memory: 2 GB
-* Minimum disk space: 800 MB
+* Storage: 800 MB
-* Ideally, you'll want a joystick with at least 6 buttons.
+* Mouse and keyboard (a gamepad is recommended)

 ## License

 The software is released under the GNU General Public License (GPL) which can be found in the file [`COPYING`](/COPYING) in the same directory as this file.
 Information about the licenses for the artwork is contained in `data/licenses`.

 ## 3D coordinates

-A reminder for those who are looking at the code and 3D models:
+A reminder for those who are looking at the code & 3D models:

 SuperTuxKart: X right, Y up, Z forwards